idadencker/STANDBY/README.md

-to do
+To do:

 Download folder from the shared drive when on au campus

-finder
+- go to finder

-cmd + k
+- cmd + k

-smb://uni.au.dk/dfs
+- smb://uni.au.dk/dfs

-kode= same as to my au mail
+- kode= same as to my au mail

 Make a local folder